-I’m always looking for fun and creative things to do as a stay at home mom with four young children, and when Mae Belle showed me how she made her wonderful hair clips, I thought, I can do this!
+I’m always looking for fun and creative things to do as a stay at home mom with four young children, and I thought, I can do this!
 Once I got all of the materials, it was easy to just start cranking them out.
-You can check out my Etsy shop if you’d like to purchase some that Ruby and I made, or you can follow the directions below to make your own!

 - Fake Flowers: I found mine by clearing out my local thrift stores.
 Look for the colors that you’d like to play around with and go for a variety of sizes and shapes.
 I tried not to spend more than a few dollars for each bundle.
 I have also found some great fake flowers at dollar stores like the Dollar Tree.

 - Hot Glue Gun: You can pick one up at your local dollar store, or get one here.

 - Hot Glue Sticks: I ordered a big bag of 100 of them here.
 You’ll go through them surprisingly quickly!
 It probably takes about one glue stick to do two flowers.
 I’ve also found some even cheaper ($6) at Walmart in the craft section.

 - Clips: I like using these metal clips, but you could also get some that are shorter or some that have teeth.

 - Leather or Jean Fabric: I got some jean fabric for the backing because it was what I found at the thrift store.
 Mae Belle used soft leather.
 For my next batch, I’m using some cream colored canvas.